Tax Impact of Selling Home – Things Your Clients Should Consider

 What are other tax benefits of owning a home?

 Owning a home comes with a few tax deductions as well, but most taxpayers won’t see the benefits unless they itemize deductions.
+If your client owns a home, consider the following itemized deductions to determine which option – itemizing or taking the standard deduction – is most beneficial.

 Mortgage interest tax deduction